nicholasf/spoonbot/README.md

     #return a string holding the bot's response
 end
 ```
-A command takes a phrase for recognition then, followed by a comma, an anonymous function
+The simplest command takes a phrase for recognition then, followed by a comma, an anonymous function
 with one argument - the name of the speaker in the IRC chatroom.
 It should return a string to appear in the chatroom.

+If you want to parse the bot's input pass in a string that can be compiled into a Regex.
+Then your function will take two arguments, the second for the arguments parsed from the regex.

+command "say (.*)", fn (speaker, args) ->
+    Enum.at(args, 0)
+end

 6. Connect to the running spoonbot Erlang Node and hot load a new command remotely.